Friday, 22 September 2023

 As it was now breakfast time all the restaurants were full, with queues.
 We plumped for the queue outside Jamie's and, having got in relatively quickly, had a leisurely breakfast before going to the flight.
 However, we had to do a bit of re-packing at the boarding gate as the mother's handbag was considered so bulky that it was deemed a second piece of hand luggage.
 The re-packing was a pointless exercise.
 As soon as we were out of sight of the gate staff, she moved it all back again.

 It was an uneventful flight, other than someone letting off an impressively stinky fart.
-'Whose farted' exclaimed the mother, loudly.
+'Who's farted' exclaimed the mother, loudly.
 No one answered.
 Nor did they fart again.

 We stepped out of the plane into a very warm Berlin.
 Once off the tarmac we entered a building and were immediately in the passport queue, where members of the EU were listed as EU burgers.
 The passport man was more interested in the lively group of young men further down the queue than in checking my details.
 The lads seemed harmless enough.
 But one of them was dressed as a chicken so an element of curiosity was probably an appropriate response.